-The first Thanksgiving was actually celebrated on February 21, 1621 when a band of starving pilgrims at Plymouth Rock were saved at the last minute by the arrival of a ship from Dublin, Ireland bearing food from there.
+The first Thanksgiving was actually celebrated on February 21, 1621 when a band of starving pilgrims at Plymouth Rock were saved at the last minute by the arrival of a ship from Dublin bearing food from Ireland.

 The Boston Post, the largest circulation newspaper in the 1920 and 1930s, discovered the earlier date for the Thanksgiving ritual.
 It showed that the traditional date of the autumn of 1621 was actually incorrect.